theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/files-and-folders.md

-├───articles.md #contains a list of articles (this file is named "samples" in ERPConnect) ├───articles #contains articles (this folder is named "samples" in ERPConnect) │   ├───... #migrated content from the old Knowledge Base │   ├───.pages #contains the navigation for this folder │   └───.meta.yml #contains front matter items that are added to all files in this folder ├───assets
+├───articles.md #contains a list of articles (this file is named "samples" in ERPConnect) ├───articles #contains articles (this folder is named "samples" in ERPConnect) │   ├───... #migrated content from the old Knowledge Base │   └───.meta.yml #contains front matter items that are added to all files in this folder ├───assets
 │   ├───files